elmariachi111/amethon/article/article.md

 ## The Backend

-### the store API / CRUD
+### The Store API / CRUD

-The foremost task of our backend is to provide a REST-like API to access CRUD resources.
-We've decided to go with TypeORM to setup a local SQLite database and created entities for `Book`s and `PaymentRequest`s.
-Books obviously represent our shop's main entity and have a retail price, denoted in USD cents.
-On a sidenote: storing monetary values as integers is highly adviseable on any computer system because operating on float values will certainly introduce precision errors - all tokens on Ethereum operate with 18 decimal digits and 1 Ether therefore represents "1000000000000000000" _wei_, the smallest ether unit.
+Our backend provides a JSON API to interact with payment entities on a high level.
+We've decided to use [TypeORM](https://typeorm.io/) and a local SQLite database to support entities for `Book`s and `PaymentRequest`s.
+Books represent our shop's main entity and have a retail price, denoted in USD cents.
+To initially seed the database with books you can use the accompanying `seed.ts` file that once compiled can be executed by invoking `node build/seed.js`.

 ```typescript
 import { Entity, Column, PrimaryColumn, OneToMany } from "typeorm";